|

 And

 then to Woodchurch.
-I’d been dreading this month’s astro
+I’d been dreading this month’s astro club for a couple of

-club for a couple of weeks; ever since I saw that the scheduled activity had
+weeks; ever since I saw that the scheduled activity had been cancelled in

-been cancelled in favour of a quiz.
-Some fifteen years ago I got involved
+favour of a quiz.
+Some fifteen years ago I got involved with a local snake

-with a local snake club and it had a lot of parallels with the astro club.
-As well as me getting far too involved in
+club and it had a lot of parallels with the astro club.
+As well as me getting

-something about which I didn’t really know that much, we met monthly for
+far too involved in something about which I didn’t really know that much, we

-we spoke at local schools.
+for the public, we spoke at local schools.
 It was really good.
-But in retrospect the rot set
+But in

-in when we had the first quiz night.
-The committee of that club enjoyed the
+retrospect the rot set in when we had the first quiz night.
+The committee of

-quiz, and within a few months every meeting was quiz night.
-Those who wanted
+that club enjoyed the quiz, and within a few months every meeting was quiz

-a snake club stopped coming, and the thing folded within a year of the first
+night.
+Those who wanted a snake club stopped coming, and the thing folded

-quiz.
-I *really* don’t want the astro
+within a year of the first quiz.
+I *really* don’t want the

-club to go the same way.
+astro club to go the same way.

 Were